UPES Integrated LLB Admissions 2026

-The Bar Council of India (BCI) will release the All India Bar Examination (AIBE) 2025 syllabus on its official website, allindiabarexamination.com.
-The AIBE 20 notification 2025 will specify the AIBE exam date, the AIBE 20 complete schedule, and other important information.
+The Bar Council of India (BCI) will release the All India Bar Examination (AIBE) 2025 syllabus on its official website, allindiabarexamination.com, on September 29, 2025.
+The AIBE 20 notification 2025 has been released and specifies the AIBE exam date, the AIBE 20 complete schedule, and other important information.
 It is crucial to have a strong understanding of the AIBE 20 syllabus, as it assesses candidates’ knowledge across various areas of law and evaluates their readiness to practise law.
 The AIBE syllabus will consist of topics like IPC, constitutional law, family law, administrative law, company law, and many more.
 While preparing for the All India Bar Examination, candidates must start with the AIBE topics 2025 that hold the maximum weightage.
 According to the AIBE 2025 syllabus, constitutional law, the criminal procedure code and the code of civil procedure carry the highest weightage, with each subject comprising 10 questions.
+The AIBE 20 exam will be held on November 30, 2025.

 As per the AIBE 20 exam pattern, the total number of questions in the AIBE 2025 exam will be 100 questions, each carrying one mark per question and no negative marking.
 The AIBE XX exam has a duration of 3 hours and 30 minutes, giving students ample time to attempt all questions.
 As per previous year trends, around 1.50 lakh candidates appear for the AIBE exam, this suggests that it accommodates candidates from various backgrounds.
 In order to support this, the exam will be conducted in 11 different languages.
 Read the complete article to know the detailed subject-wise AIBE 2025 syllabus.